PreHistoric-man/AutoChess/README.md

-AutoChess -  A  Chess Engine Developed PreHistoricMan.
+AutoChess -  A  Chess Engine Developed by PreHistoricMan.